alpscode/website/content/blog/o-ring-optimization.md

 [^TNG]: Anderson, Christopher, and David Sally.
 The numbers game: Why everything you know about soccer is wrong.
 Penguin, 2013. [(Amazon Link)](https://www.amazon.com/Numbers-Game-Everything-About-Soccer/dp/0143124560)
 [^O-Ring]: Szymanski, Stefan, and Guy Wilkinson.
 "Testing the O-Ring theory using data from the English Premier League."
 Research in Economics 70.3 (2016): 468-481. [(Science Direct Link)](https://www.sciencedirect.com/science/article/pii/S1090944316300904)
-[^FPLOpt]: You can find daily optimal lineups at [FPL Optimized](https://sertalpbilal.github.io/fpl_optimized/week.html).
-Previous weeks are available, too.
+[^FPLOpt]: Optimal lineups/squads at [FPL Optimized](https://sertalpbilal.github.io/fpl_optimized/week.html) are generated 4 times everyday.
+You can go back in time and check old optimals.
 [^Multiobj]: I have mentioned multiobjective optimization in the previous post, as well.
              In that one we have used "weighted-sum method".